NTNU-IHB/Vico/README.md

 > Vico is an Entity-Component-System (ECS) based co-simulation framework

 Vico is a generic co-simulation framework running on the JVM that takes advantage of the ECS software architecture popularized by games.
 A simulation object is known as an _entity_, which is basically a collection of _components_.
 A component is just state, with no behavior.
 Beaviour is added to the simulation through so called _systems_ that acts on entities within a certain _family_.
-The type of components held by a given entity decides which family belongs to.
+The type of components held by a given entity decides which family it belongs to.
 Entities, components and systems may be added and removed from the engine at any time, thus family relationships, what an entity represents and which entities a system acts on is highly dynamic.

 #### FMI & SSP support

 Support for FMI 1.0 & 2.0 for co-simulation and SSP 1.0 is provided by the __fmi__ module.

 More specifically this module adds a _SlaveSystem_ that represents a collection of fmus to be simulated together.
 The SlaveSystem requires an instance of the interface _MasterAlgorithm_, which represents an FMI master algorithm.
 A _FixedStepMaster_ is provided by the module.

 Optional distributed execution of fmus is possible by means of [FMU-proxy](https://github.com/NTNU-IHB/FMU-proxy).